 The Council has a statutory duty under Part 4 of the Domestic Abuse Act (2021), to provide appropriate, needs-led provision of safer accommodation for domestic abuse (DA) victims (and their children).
 This proposal is for the provision of a new 'central hub' accommodation solution replacing current refuge facilities and deliver best practice accommodation in the city, with support of estimated £3m funding from Homes England.
-The aim is to reduce the number of DA victims (and their children) unable to access refuge provision as a result of their personal circumstances and/or protected characteristics, to reduce the proportion of repeat DA victims (and their children) requiring refuge provision and to increase the proportion of DA victims (and their children) who report improved health and wellbeing outcomes following a refuge placement.
+The aim is to reduce the number of DA victims (and their children) unable to access refuge provision as a result of their personal circumstances and/or protected characteristics, to reduce the proportion of repeat DA victims (and their children) requiring refuge provision and to increase the proportion of DA victims (and their children) effuge provision and to increase the proportion of DA victims (and their children) who report improved health and wellbeing outcomes following a refuge placement.